lunageens/AnsymoBDD2/README.md

 ### 1.2.2 Scenario implementation
 On top of that, **Cucumber** is another example of such a BDD framework.
 Cucumber supports various programming languages, such as Java (as in this project).
 It is used to create the executable specification written in Gherkin syntax.
 As seen in the step files [`BrowseCoursesSteps.java`](src/test/java/stepdefinitions/BrowseCoursesSteps.java) and [`BrowseSoftwareTestingSteps.java`](src/test/java/stepdefinitions/BrowseSoftwareTestingSteps.java), it is used to define the implementation of the scenarios we wrote in natural language.

- -  The actual implementation is written following the page pattern, where methods are categorized per page (see the package [`pageObjects`](src/main/java/pageObjects).
+ -  The actual implementation is written following the page pattern, where methods are categorized per page (see the package [`pageObjects`](src/main/java/pageObjects)).
  -  The actual implementation is written in **Java**.
  -  The **JUnit** testing framework for Java is used to support the implementation of assertions in the test, to check if the tests pass or fails.
+We have opted for JUnit 5, which has different modules in the pom.xml file (in contradiction to JUnit 4).
+With the help of Cucumber, the test are run by JUnit with the `mvn install` command.
+Specific configurations about that process are specified in the [`junit-platform.properties`](src/test/resources/junit-platform.properties) file.
  -  **Pico-container** is used as a lightweight dependency injection container for Java, which can be used in BDD frameworks for managing dependencies in test scenarios.

 Cucumber also supports [`Hooks.java`](src/test/java/stepdefinitions/Hooks.java), that tell the program what to do before and after the execution of each scenario for example.
 The [`BaseClass.java`](src/test/java/stepdefinitions/BaseClass.java) provides two manager objects, so that we can share them between the two Step and [`Hooks.java`](src/test/java/stepdefinitions/Hooks.java) classes.
-The [`RunnerTest.java`](src/test/java/runners/RunnerTest.java) is the overall class used to run the test.
+The [`RunnerTest.java`](src/test/java/RunnerTest.java) is the overall class used to run the test.

 ### 1.2.3 Combination of scenario description and implementation in other projects
 If one would use JBehave, one could define those steps with the Jbehave framework as well.
 One would make a runner class with the support of JUnit framework.